 I never could abandon that feeling I had the first time I saw the Alexander Gardner photo of Lewis Powell.
 For ages I held that image in my mind as one of mysterious eroticism.
 Yes, I knew the history.
 He wasn’t a good man.
 Certainly no hero.
 But the imagery, the handcuffs, the emotions in the image plucked a note on my dark, unexplored kinky heart strings.

-Decades later, a few years after I had become a sex writer, I saw a post on Twitter that caught my attention.
+Decades later, I saw a post on Twitter that caught my attention.
 It was the photo of Lewis Powell, and the person was Tweeting about how they believed their first crush was a picture they saw of Powell in a history book.
 When I clicked on the thread, I saw numerous l replies reiterating the same thing: that picture, for one reason or another, had stirred something erotic in the minds of several people.

 I couldn’t believe that this obscure little bit of my erotic history had been shared by anyone and it was even more strange to see the evidence popping up on my social media.
 I did an updated search and found that not only are there pictures of Powell’s skull to be found, but also romance stories and at least one romance novel fictionalizing his story.
 If you google “hot dead guys” blog posts and articles featuring Powell will pop up.